wp-plugins/content-progress/readme.txt

 Translations are always welcome!
 The translation file is in the download.
 Granted, there isn't a lot of text in this plug-in.

 == Changelog ==

+= 1.1.0 =

+* Added option to mark a document as complete, as well as mark as incomplete.
+* Changed flags: Blue flag now means complete, Yellow means short content.
+* Updated some textdomain labels (had wrong plug-in textdomain on a few strings.

 = 1.0.0 =